-In New World, participating in open world PvP is optional.
-You can participate in open world PvP by flagging yourself for PvP once you complete the prerequisite quests and join a faction.
+In New World, participating in open-world PvP is optional.
+You can participate in open-world PvP by flagging yourself for PvP.
+First, you complete the prerequisite quests and join a faction.

-Once in a faction you can flag up for PvP at any settlement by going into the settlement and pressing the default key of “U” Once activated there is a PvP cooldown timer upon leaving the settlement.
-Once this timer expires, you are then eligible to be attacked or can attack other flagged players that are in an opposing faction in the open world at any time.
+When you join a faction, you can flag up for PvP at any settlement by going into the settlement and pressing the default key of “U”.
+Once activated, there is a PvP cooldown timer upon leaving the settlement.
+When this timer expires, you are then eligible to be attacked or can attack other flagged players of opposing factions.

 Also when flagged for PvP, choosing to respawn at a camp activates an incrementally increasing respawn cooldown.
 If you choose to respawn elsewhere, such as at a settlement, the cooldown will continue counting in the background.
 If you die while the cooldown is counting down, the time increment will be added to the current value.
 This makes respawning at a settlement and running back into the fray a good way for players to lower their camp cooldown.

-Another form of open world PvP in New World are the Faction Control Points.
+Another form of open-world PvP in New World are the Faction Control Points.
 Faction control points are located inside the Fort in each territory.
 This type of PvP is much different than sieges.
-Anyone can walk into a Fort at any time while flagged for PvP in the open world and contest the Faction Control Point in a territory.
+Anyone can walk into a Fort at any time while flagged for PvP and contest the Faction Control Point in a territory.